-You can use the configurable review rules to control how a review's state is changed.
+To control how a review's state is changed, use the configurable review rules.
 For details, see Review rules.

 Reviewers vote to approve, send for rework, and abstain from a review.
 Depending on the configurable rules, the votes may cause a state change, or contribute to a state change in the future.